-- S. Reeves two facilities open on Monday, Williston and South Burlington, only allowed to operate one day per week in Hinesburg.
-Move to a Tuesday through Saturday schedule improves facility access for Maintenance and Roll-Off staff, and increases service to the community by opening five of six DOCs five days a week.
-Supports offering two days off in a row for DOC operators.
-Clearer communication to the public. - B. Oakleaf consistency will be nice, having better predictability will be helpful.
+- Sarah two facilities open on Monday, Williston and South Burlington, only allowed to operate 1 day per week in Hinesburg.
+Improving facility and increasing service to the community.
+Supports offering two days off in a row for these folks.
+Clearer communication to the public. - Bryn consistency will be nice, having better predictability will be helpful. - Alan notes customer concerns regarding ODF hours for business options, to which Dan responds. rerouting of traffic, late to come but by this summer, wood waste depot alongside yard debris, be able to start earlier for that 7:30 a.m. start, by July for commercial material. - Liz- consistency for Tues Sat schedule. - Kelton not having an option on Monday and not having clean outs on a Monday, at any of our locations.
+What the usage rate is on a Monday, before feeling comfortable.

-- A. Nye notes customer concerns regarding ODF hours for business options, to which D. Goossen responds. rerouting of traffic, late to come but by this summer, wood waste depot alongside yard debris, be able to start earlier for that 7:30 a.m. start, by July for commercial material. - L. Hamlin-Volz- voiced support for consistency for Tues Sat schedule and for providing DOC staff two days off in a row. - K. Bogasky not having an option on Monday and not having clean outs on a Monday, at any of our locations.
-What the usage rate is on a Monday, before feeling comfortable? - B. Oakleaf Revisit the decrease in salaries and wages/benefits.
-M. Morris is retiring, new position IT dept. Explanation of duties that will transfer out of O&C, reduction mostly related that and some of those costs are going to the Admin Charge. - R. McCraw- assuming changes occur, will need to be some messaging, rates are going up but not because the MRF.
+B. Oakleaf - Revisit the decrease in salaries and wages/benefits.
+M. Morris is retiring, new position IT dept. Explanation of duties that will transfer out of O&C, reduction mostly related that and some of those costs are going to the Admin Charge.

+R. McCraw- assuming changes occur, will need to be some messaging, rates are going up but not because the MRF.
 S. Reeves yes, all facility costs have gone up.
 Held off of increases.
 We could significantly raise the Solid Waste Management Fee or we could raise bag fees.
-We have heard from customers and staff that our prices are low; even raising prices means that CSWD will remain a viable option versus curbside. - L. Hamlin-Volz What are the costs pre-Covid for middle and large bags, as a frame of reference; doing the math, folks will continue to do the math of paying for removal of waste.
-S. Reeves notes that a small bag was \$2.75, medium bag was \$5.50 and large bag was \$7.50. - B. Oakleaf Where is the discussion on accepting credit cards as a form of payment?
+We have heard from customers and staff that our prices are low; even raising prices means that CSWD will remain a viable option versus curbside.

+L. Volz - What are the costs pre-Covid for middle and large bags, as a frame of reference; doing the math, folks will continue to do the math of paying for removal of waste.
+S. Reeves notes that medium bag was \$5.50 and large bag was \$7.50.

+B. Oakleaf - Where is the discussion on accepting credit cards as a form of payment?
 J. Tyler shares that sites have upgraded Internet abilities to take credit cards; completed in fall 2022.
-N. Ricci is looking into companies to accept credit cards that can use both the POS system (Keystroke) and our back end( NetSuite), and reconcile both.
-The goal is to roll this out as soon as possible; research will continue for an addition month or two, possibly summer ( July 1st ), but there are some pretty key back of the house issues left to be reconciled.
+N. Ricci is looking into companies to accept credit cards that can use both the POS system (Keystoke) and our back end(NetSuite), and reconcile both.
+The goal is to roll this out as soon as possible; research will continue for an addition month or two, possibly summer (July 1st), but there are some pretty key back of the house issues left to be reconciled.
 M. Sullivan shares that sometimes if you pay cash it's cheaper.
 Just an option to avoid the fees of credit cards.